supriya-project/supriya/docs/source/examples/hello_world_debugged.rst

 The performance logic is almost exactly the same as in the :doc:`hello_world_contexts` example:

-..  literalinclude:: ../../../examples/hello_world_debugged/hello_world_debugged.py
+..  literalinclude:: ../../../examples/hello_world_debugged/__init__.py
     :pyobject: play_synths

-..  literalinclude:: ../../../examples/hello_world_debugged/hello_world_debugged.py
+..  literalinclude:: ../../../examples/hello_world_debugged/__init__.py
     :pyobject: stop_synths

-One small difference, just to save some vertical space in the ``main()`` function is to move the use of :py:meth:`~supriya.contexts.core.Context.at` inside the two performance functions.
+One small difference, just to save some vertical space in the :py:func:`~examples.hello_world_debugged.main` function is to move the use of :py:meth:`~supriya.contexts.core.Context.at` inside the two performance functions.
 Because we're querying the context state, the context *must* be realtime, so we can rely on it supporting timestamp-free OSC bundling.

 Debugging
 ---------